Themorningcormorant/Themorningcormorant/README.md

   👋 Hi, I Am Otis

-  I am a Reasearcher interested in Web3 and Inf0SeC.
+  I am a Reasearcher interested in Web3 and Inf0SeC For the last 6 months I've been learning Web3.
-  For the last 6 months ive been learning web3
+  I found a real passion for Security and Threat modeling.
-  I found a real pasion for Security and Threat modeling Now ive found what i like im going all in.
+  Now I've found what I like.
+I'm going all in.

-  - I have founded [TM-Cormorant](https://discord.gg/4Mh6ywFECC) a Discord focused around research and development within Web3.
+  - I have founded [TM-Cormorant](https://discord.gg/4Mh6ywFECC) focused around research and           development within Web3.

 </td><td valign="top" width="25%">